Contact: Jenni Terry

 For Immediate Release

-WASHINGTON, D.C. — The American Library Association (ALA) Office for Information Technology Policy (OITP) and its Copyright Advisory Subcommittee have named Jack Bernard, Assistant General Counsel and policy analyst at the University of Michigan, this year’s winner of the L. Ray Patterson Copyright Award.
+WASHINGTON, D.C. — The American Library Association (ALA) Office for Information Technology Policy (OITP) and its Copyright Advisory Subcommittee have named Fred von Lohmann, a senior staff attorney with the Electronic Frontier Foundation (EFF) specializing in intellectual property matters, this year’s winner of the L. Ray Patterson Copyright Award.

 The annual award recognizes contributions of an individual or group that pursues and supports the Constitutional purpose of the U.S. Copyright Law, fair use and the public domain.
 The award is named after L. Ray Patterson, a key legal figure who explained and justified the importance of the public domain and fair use.
 Fair use is a key exception of the copyright law that allows for the use of a copyright without prior authorization and helps to promote learning, new creativity, scholarship and criticism.